 On or about April 23, 1998, several class action lawsuits were filed against the Company and its chief executive officer and then chief financial officer in the U.S. District Court for the Southern District of Texas, Houston Division.
 The first-filed complaint, styled Stanley Moskowitz V. Mitcham Industries, Inc., Billy F. Mitcham, Jr. and Roberto Rios, alleged violations of Section 10(b), Rule 10b-5 and 20(a) of the Securities Exchange Act of 1934 and Sections 11 and 12(a)(2) of the Securities Act of 1933.
 On or about September 21, 1998, the complaints were consolidated into one action.
 On November 4, 1998, the plaintiffs filed a consolidated amended complaint ("CAC"), which seeks class action status on behalf of those who purchased the Company's common stock from June 4, 1997 through March 26, 1998, and damages in an unspecified amount plus costs and attorney's fees.
 The CAC alleges that the Company made materially false and misleading statements and omissions in public filings and announcements concerning its business and its allowance for doubtful accounts.
 On or about January 15, 1999, the Company filed a motion to dismiss the CAC.
-The motion is now fully briefed and the Company is awaiting a ruling by the Court.
+On September 29, 1999, the Court granted in part and denied in part the Company's motion to dismiss.
+The Court granted plaintiffs leave to amend on certain claims, and the Company awaits an amended complaint on those claims